Kasu Brahmananda Reddy

-Kasu Brahmananda Reddy (28 July 1909 – 20 May 1994) was the Chief Minister of United Andhra Pradesh, India, from 29 February 1964 to 30 September 1971.
+Kasu Brahmananda Reddy (28 July 1909 – 20 May 1994) was the Chief Minister of Andhra Pradesh, India, from 29 February 1964 to 30 September 1971.
 On 3 June 1977, he was elected president of the Indian National Congress.

 Early life

-Kasu Brahmananda Reddy was born in Tubadu in Guntur District, British India(now in Andhra Pradesh, India).
+Kasu Brahmananda Reddy was born in Chirumamilla in Guntur district, British India(now in Palnadu district, Andhra Pradesh, India).
 His early education took place in Guntur and he graduated from Madras Presidency College.
 He also studied in Kerala.
 He practised law and was a very successful advocate.
+He married Raghavamma.
+Reddy had no children.

 Career

 Reddy is credited with creating the Industrial infrastructure in and around Hyderabad.
 He was Second Congress Leader to expel Indira Gandhi from Indian National Congress.
 During his long regime of seven years (longest for any Congress chief minister in the state of Andhra Pradesh), many major industries like BHEL, HMT, IDPL, Hindustan Cables and several defence establishments like MIDHANI, Bharath Dynamics were established.
 During his tenure as the Chief Minister, Jalagam Vengal Rao, the Home Minister was instrumental in suppressing the Naxal movement in the north coastal Andhra Pradesh.